XevoInc/ws/README.md

 operate on the same source code (the repositories configured in `ws-manifest.yaml`).

+If you specify `-m`, you can manually point to a `ws-manifest.yaml` to use.
+By default, this is relative to a repository containing a git-repo manifest (e.g. if you have a `.repo` directory after running `repo init`, then it is relative to `.repo/manifests`).
+If you specify `-s fs`, then it can point anywhere on the filesystem instead.

 ### ws default
 `ws default` is used to change the default workspace (the one used when you don't specify a `-w` option).